andrejewski/tagmeme/README.md

 > `safeUnion(types: Array<String>[, options: { prefix: String }]): { methods, variants }`

 For library authors accepting arbitrary strings for type names, `safeUnion` is `union` but returns distinct collections of methods and type variants.
-This will not throw if a type is "match" or "matches".
+This will not throw if a type is "match", "matcher", or "matches".

 ## Name